 Students of the Academy undertake a concentrated and individually structured curriculum.
 Individual objectives for each session will be clearly stated before the period begins.
 Students will be assigned to an appropriate curriculum and move to progressively more difficult and challenging assignments upon satisfactory completion of the preceding assignments.

 The Academy is held in four eight-week periods with a three-month summer break.
-Models are provided Tuesday and Wednesday afternoons, Thursday evenings and Saturday afternoons.
+Models are provided Tuesday through Friday afternoons.

 Lori Beringer, Instructor

 An impressionist, known for her landscapes, still-lifes and portraits that capture a joyous celebration and a deep reverence for the blessings of each day.
 Her oils express a sense of excitement and energy that come from the intimate exchange of her surroundings.